matrix-org/matrix-spec/content/client-server-api/_index.md

 <a id="callback"></a> **Callback**

-Once completed, the user is redirected to the `redirect_uri`, with either a successful or failed authorization in the URL fragment or query parameters.
+Once completed, the user is redirected to the `redirect_uri`, with either a successful or failed authorisation in the URL fragment or query parameters.
 Whether the parameters are in the URL fragment or query parameters is determined by the `response_mode` value: